nicnosis/iu-courses/j360/web-syllabus.md

 During Unit Three, you will begin to plan and layout your final project.

 ### Unit Four: Final Project
 During this unit, there will be less lecturing and more hands-on work for your websites.
-Your instructor will give more individual instruction at this point as each person's website will differ.
+I will give more individual instruction at this point as each person's website will differ.
 Your efforts will go into coding and designing your final website.
 This is also a great opportunity to learn and discuss any new web technologies that were not presented earlier in the course.

 ## Work
 ### Use of Class Time